 The insurance company should be ready to pay; but then we run into measurement and reward in a compartmentalized business.
 The insurance adjuster, and the entire claims department, is judged by the amount of money paid out; lower claim costs are viewed as a good thing and the in-depth quality of repairs is still, in 2021, not measured.

 When these insurance companies are working with a repair industry that values throughput and volume it is not surprising that 5 star rated cars are leaving the repair shop with their rating compromised.

-In the unregulated world that we work in the insurance companies are probably the best positioned to insist on a proper repair but the huge emphasis on cost is preventing them from doing this.
+In the unregulated world where we work, the insurance companies are probably the best positioned to insist on a proper repair—but the huge emphasis on cost is preventing them from doing this.

 There is an irony here; the same company that from one department contributes to the IIHS is from another department rewarding repairs that take that 5 Star car to a 3.